Hedonic Diversity Games: A Complexity Picture with More than Two Colors: Parameterizing by the Smaller of Two Color Classes

 \textbf{Intuition:} The spoiler agents can in some sense be regarded as the crux of our reduction.
-They will ensure that (1) there is no stable outcome containing a coalition with blue agents only, and (2) every stable outcome contains exactly one coalition for each activity and the marker agents for each activity are not distributed in multiple coalitions. \fi
+They will ensure that (1) there is no stable outcome in which there is a coalition with only blue agents and (2) in every stable outcome there is exactly one coalition corresponding to each activity and that the marker agents for one activity are not distributed in many coalitions. \end{itemize}